 Once you buy a bottle of CBD oil, the next step is deciding how you’re going to take it.
 The fastest-acting method is to squeeze out the dropper under your tongue and hold the oil there for at least 30 seconds before swallowing.
 By that method, the CBD usually reaches your bloodstream in about 30 minutes.

 Swallowing CBD oil by capsules or by putting it in your food or beverage means that it goes through your digestive tract, and so may take an hour or two to have an impact.
-However, if you’re not in a hurry, that might be a more enjoyable way to do it because you can mix it with food or drink.
+However, if you’re not in a hurry, that might be a more enjoyable way to do it if you prefer that over taking CBD tincture drops.

 For instance, a mint-flavored CBD oil could make a good addition to a mug of tea.
-Or you can use natural-flavored oil in place of vegetable oil in your favorite sauce or salad dressing.
+Or you can use natural (unflavored) oil in place of vegetable oil in your favorite sauce or salad dressing.
 Because of CBD’s popularity, you can find plenty of online recipes to give you ideas.

 Be warned that you may not see the results you want instantly.
-In addition to the time it takes for your body to metabolize a serving of CBD, your body may also take some time to build up CBD in your system over the course of days or weeks.
+In addition to the time it takes for your body to metabolize a serving of CBD, it may also take some time to build up CBD in your system over the course of days or weeks.

 So the best way to start is with a steady regimen of CBD every morning and evening.
 If you’re not sure how much to take, start with the serving size indicated on the bottle.

 Over the course of 30 days, monitor how you feel, especially when it comes to stress.
 Keep a journal if that helps you remember any changes.
 If over that time you’re not seeing the results you want, try gradually increasing the amount you take or try a higher strength CBD.

-How Often Can I Take CBD Oil for Stress?
+How Long Does It Take for CBD to Work for Stress?

 As noted, once or twice a day should be sufficient, as long as you’re consistent about it.
 But there may be some especially stressful times when you feel you need more.